zhiyingfang2022/llm-d/README.md

   * Large language models (LLMs) with 1 billion or more parameters
   * Using most or all of the capacity of one or more hardware accelerators
 * On recent generation datacenter-class accelerators
-  * NVIDIA H100 or newer for larger models and L4, A100 for smaller models
+  * NVIDIA A100 / L4 or newer
   * AMD MI250 or newer
-  * Google TPU v5e, v6e, and newer
+  * Google TPU v5e or newer
 * With extremely fast accelerator interconnect and datacenter networking
   * 600-16,000 Gbps per accelerator NVLINK on host or across narrow domains like NVL72
   * 1,600-5,000 Gbps per chip TPU OCS links within TPU pods